 What is a Bill of Materials (BOM)?

-A bill of materials (also known as a BOM or bill of material) is a comprehensive list of parts, items, assemblies and other materials required to create a product, as well as instructions required for gathering and using the required materials.
+A bill of materials (BOM) is a comprehensive list of parts, items, assemblies, and other materials required to create a product, as well as instructions required for gathering and using the required materials.
 The bill of materials can be understood as the recipe and shopping list for creating a final product.
 The bill of materials explains what, how, and where to buy required materials, and includes instructions for how to assemble the product from the various parts ordered.
 All manufacturers building products, regardless of their industry, get started by creating a bill of materials (BOM).